radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 We are including this CSV file inside the same directory [**examples**](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/examples) (file [_Network_stats.csv_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/Network_stats.csv)).
 The script [_script01_initnet.py_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/script01_initnet.py), also included in the folder [**examples**](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/examples) , shows how to load the network information contained in the CSV with [_pandas_](https://pandas.pydata.org/), so that it can be used to initialise a _pipenet_ object.
 In the script, we assume, as an example, that the inlet/outlet of the network are respectively nodes 0/16.

-## Loading the realistic vascular networks that we distribute with SpinFlowSim
+## Loading the realistic vascular networks included with SpinFlowSim

 In the folder [**networks**](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/networks) we include different instantiations of 15 vascular networks that we have drawn on histological images of human liver biopsies.
 We are including 100 instantiations per network, by varying the inlet/outlet and input VFR, for a total of 1500 unique nets.
 [Here](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/networks/README.md) you can find a detailed description of these vascular networks and of their corresponding flow properties.